 Eric Lander is the president and founding director of the Broad Institute*, a biomedical research institution focused on genomic medicine founded by MIT and Harvard.
 He served as President and Founding Director from Broad's inception until 2021.
 He is also professor of biology at MIT and professor of systems biology at Harvard Medical School.
 A geneticist, molecular biologist, and mathematician, Lander has played a pioneering role in all major aspects of the reading, understanding, and medical application of the human genome—including being one of the principal leaders of the international Human Genome Project from 1990 to 2003.
 Lander has also played an active role in public policy, including serving as co-chair of the President’s Council of Advisors on Science and Technology from 2009 to 2017.

 Education and early career.
 Lander was born on February 3, 1957, in Brooklyn, New York.
-He graduated from Stuyvesant High School, one of New York City’s science high schools, where he was captain of the math team.
+He graduated from Stuyvesant High School, one of New York City’s public science high schools, where he was captain of the math team.
 In 1974, he won the Westinghouse Science Talent Search for work on number theory and was a member of the first U.S. team to compete in the International Mathematical Olympiad, in East Germany, where he received an individual silver medal and the U.S. team placed second.

 In 1978 he earned a B.A. in mathematics from Princeton University, where he was a reporter for the student newspaper and served on the university’s budget-setting committee.
 He credits John McPhee’s legendary course, The Literature of Fact, for a life-long passion in non-fiction writing.
-He was valedictorian of his class and received the Pyne Prize, the highest distinction conferred upon an undergraduate.
+He was valedictorian of his class and received the Pyne Prize, the highest distinction conferred by the university upon an undergraduate.